-1 2 1 1 Coffeense actoronica 1 Main true actoronica and Contant Cafferrana and

-1.2.1.1 Software categories 1.
-Main two categories are System Software and

-Application Software.

-2. Definitions of each.

-1.2.1.2 System Software 1.
-Types of

-1.2.1.2 System Software 1.

-a.
-Operating system.

-b.Utility programs such as antivirus, archivers

-(compression) and defragmenters.

-c.
-Translators (compilers, interpreters and

-assemblers).

-d.Monitoring software for both hardware and

-software.

-e.Communication software.

-2. Candidates should know that several Operating systems

-contain most of the system software above.
-Candidates

-are expected to be familiar with the properties and

-capabilities of the various types of system software.

-1010 1 T. C.

-1.2.1.3 Application software 1.
-Types of:

-a.
-Bespoke/Custom.

-b.General purpose (generic).

-c.
-Application generators.

-d.Integrated and software suites.

-2. Advantages and disadvantages of each type

-3. The scenarios in which each type of software may be

-applied

-1.2.1.4 Operating System (OS) 1.
-Purpose of OS.
-Candidates should know that the OS is

-1.2.1.1 operating bystein (0b) 1. software that controls all operations.

-2. Components of OS.

-2. a.Kernel (supervisor or control program).

-b.Memory manager.

-c.Input/Output manager.

-d.Backing store manager.

-1 e.Resource allocation and scheduler.

-f.
-Accounting.

-g.Error handling.

-h.Security.

-3. Interface between hardware and user.

-4. Types of operating systems.

-a.
-Single program OS

-b.Multitasking

-c.Multiprogramming

-d.Networked.

-5. Command line interface and GUI

-6 .
-Candidates are expected to be to list several examples

-0. of operating systems (Windows, Linux, MAC OS etc)

-or openand of sums ("Indows, Endy, Inte of etc)

-L 1
+1.2.1.1 Software categories Main two categories are System Software and Application Software.
+Definitions of each.
+1.2.1.2 System Software Types of a.
+Operating system. b.
+Utility programs such as antivirus, archivers (compression) and defragmenters. c.
+Translators (compilers, interpreters and assemblers). d.
+Monitoring software for both hardware and software. e.
+Communication software.
+2. Candidates should know that several Operating systems contain most of the system software above.
+Candidates are expected to be familiar with the properties and capabilities of the various types of system software.
+1.2.1.3 Application software Types of: a.
+Bespoke/Custom. b.
+General purpose (generic). c.
+Application generators. d.
+Integrated and software suites.
+Advantages and disadvantages of each type The scenarios in which each type of software may be applied 1.2.1.4 Operating System (OS) Purpose of OS.
+Candidates should know that the OS is software that controls all operations.
+Components of OS. a.
+Kernel (supervisor or control program). b.
+Memory manager. c.
+Input/Output manager. d.
+Backing store manager. e.
+Resource allocation and scheduler. f.
+Accounting. g.
+Error handling. h.
+Security.
+Interface between hardware and user.
+Types of operating systems. a.
+Single program OS b.
+Multitasking c.
+Multiprogramming d.
+Networked.
+Command line interface and GUI Candidates are expected to be to list several examples of operating systems (Windows, Linux, MAC OS etc)